MultiSafepay/docs/content/api/other_requests/retrieve-website-categories.md

 ----------------
 `code` | string

-The unique identifier of the payment gateway.
+The unique identifier of the website category.

 ----------------
 `description` | string

-A description of the transaction, which is displayed in both your account and the affiliated account.
+The website category name.

 ----------------